hannasage/purplecow/solution.md

     - Add a reset button
         - needs `enable_reset` set to `1` for `countapi` key
     - Using swipe gestures to increment on mobile, replacing the +1 button

+## Preexisting conditions (known bugs)

+- No animtion support for Mozilla FireFox